Here's Why Boeing Discontinued The C-17 Globemaster III Military Cargo Aircraft

 Apart from supplying military cargo aircraft, Boeing is also known for its commercial airlines.
 In the past few years, Boeing has been at the center of some controversies, including the unfortunate incident when an emergency door came off mid-fight in one of its 737 Max planes earlier this year.
 In January 2024, passengers of an Alaska Airlines flight experienced a nightmare scenario, wherein the door came off its hinges and ended up in a residential area in Oregon.

-Although there were no casualties in the Alaska Airlines flight disaster, the same can't be said for previous incidents from Boeing planes in the last few years.
+Although there were no casualties in the Alaska Airlines flight incident, the same can't be said for previous incidents from Boeing planes in the last few years.
 In 2018, the ill-fated Lion Air crash in Indonesia led to the loss of 189 individuals, while an Ethiopian Airlines flight that crashed within the first six minutes of its flight took the lives of over 150 people a few months later.
+The non-prosecution agreement the company struck with the United States Department of Justice in the wake of those crashes was met with some controversy.